 Consignments containing cash are not permitted in international postal traffic.
 In the event of loss or theft, Swiss Post declines all liability (see Swiss Post’s General Terms and Conditions “Postal Services”; sections 2.6 and 4.4.2).

 For this reason, please use the PostFinance products for money transfers (Cash international, Giro international, etc.).
-You can obtain information about this directly via the PostFinance hotline or the e-mail address provided:
+Further information about this: cash international

 Import and export customs clearance for business customers

 - If you send consignments abroad using PostPac International, the customs duty and VAT is calculated for the recipient.